quic/aimet-model-zoo/zoo_torch/Docs/EfficientNet-lite0.md

 - Activation quantization: 8 bits, asymmetric quantization
 - Model inputs are not quantized
 - TF_enhanced was used as quantization scheme
-- Batch norm folding and Adaround has been applied on efficientnet-lite in the eval script
+- Batch norm folding and Adaround has been applied on optimized efficientnet-lite checkpoint
 - [Conv - Relu6] layers has been fused as one operation via manual configurations